 When was the first Green Up Day?
 The first Green Up Day was April 18, 1970.
 It was started by Governor Deane C. Davis.
 In 1979, Green Up became a non-profit organization.

 How do the Green Up bags make their way out to the roadsides?
-With the help of Vtrans, the bags are distributed to the nine district garages and then out to the towns for distribution in mid-April.
+With the help of Vtrans, the bags are distributed to the eight district garages and then out to the towns for distribution in mid-April.

 How is Green Up Day organized?
 Green Up Day happens all over the state and wouldn’t happen without the dedicated help of our coordinators.
 Each town has a coordinator that volunteers can contact to get their Green Up bags.
 To find your town’s coordinator, go to the How to Participate page.